 The nonprofit or not-for-profit sector offers a great wealth of services to the artistic and arts-related communities in the United States and worldwide.
 The list of organizations will be expanding and we invite your input on additional organization and content to make this resource as user-friendly as possible.

 Americans for the Arts (“ACA”) has a mission “to build recognition and support for the extraordinary and dynamic value of the arts and to lead, serve, and advance the diverse networks of organizations individuals who cultivate the arts in America”.
-New York, NY.
+Nationwide.

 Artists’ Legal Outreach (“ALO”) offer resources, workshops, and clinics for low-income artists throughout British Columbia and across Canada.
 Canada.

 Artists Rights Society (“ARS”) generally works for copyright, licensing and monitoring organization for visual artists in the United States.
 ARS protects its member artists from copyright infringements.
-New York, NY.
+Nationwide.

 Arts Law Centre of Australia provides free or low cost specialized legal advice, education and resources to Australian artists and arts organizations across all art forms, on a wide range of arts-related legal and business matters.
 Arts Law’s Artists in the Black program delivers targeted services to Aboriginal and Torres Strait Islander artists nationally.
 Australia.

 Avant-Garde Lawyers provides legal help for artists across the world.
 AGL has the skills necessary to solve complex legal issues and navigate international legal instruments to effectively protect the rights of creators active within a variety of artistic domains.
 In order to be able to offer artists the legal support they need and deserve, AGL partners include large law firms and networks of lawyers and experts.
 Worldwide.